 - Bounce-Back Rates: Many Scottsdale golf clubs, including We-Ko-Pa Golf Club and Wildfire Golf Club, have multiple courses and offer bounce-back rates so you can play the courses for a discounted fee on different days.

 Play Municipal Courses

 Golf in Scottsdale never disappoints, even at municipal courses.
-If you’re on a tight budget, consider teeing off at one of these courses:
+If you're in search of affordable golf courses, consider teeing off at one of these courses: